-4.10 In cases of doubt security officers and stewards decide whether items are prohibited or not.
+4.10 In cases of doubt security officers and stewards shall decide whether such items are prohibited or not.

-4.11 Banners of cloth without fixed frame are allowed, if they do not block the other spectators’ view to the piste or the finishing area or the perimeter advertising.
+4.11 Banners of cloth without fixed frame are allowed if they do not block the other spectators’ view to the piste or the finishing area.
 Security officers and stewards are entitled to remove disturbing banners.

-5.1 Only persons with a valid ticket or other authorisation (accreditation) or who can otherwise prove their right to enter the premises are permitted to stay within the Venue.
-At all times whilst present at the Venue, persons must produce their tickets on request of the police or steward or security officer.
+5.1 Only persons with a valid ticket or other authorisation (accreditation) or who can otherwise prove their right to enter the premises are permitted to stay within the Venue Area.
+At all times whilst present at the Venue, persons must produce their tickets on request of the police or steward.